neilshastry/aws-stock-price-prediction/README.md

 <img width="1440" alt="Create S3 Bucket 3" src="https://user-images.githubusercontent.com/36125669/115545302-3c1a7500-a2d6-11eb-8a95-71809464262e.png">

-Our S3 bucket to store data from our next step is now ready!
+Our S3 bucket to store input data from our next step is now available!

 **AWS Data Exchange**